-For each circuit current transformers (CT) and voltage transformers (VT) shall meet the requirements set out in clauses 5.1.1 and 5.1.2.
+For each circuit where current transformers (CT) and/or voltage transformers (VT) are used, they shall meet the requirements set out in clauses 5.1.1 and 5.1.2.

-Where a measurement transformer has been tested and stamped to an iteration of the applicable BS EN/IEC standard and that differs from the version referenced in this Code of Practice (i.e. BS EN/IEC 61869-2; BS EN/IEC 61869-3; BS EN/IEC 61869-4) measurement transformers may still be used providing the requirements in clauses 4.3.1 are met and if one of the following conditions is met:
+Where a measurement transformer has been tested and stamped to an iteration of the applicable BS EN/IEC standard and that differs from the version referenced in this Code of Practice (i.e. BS EN/IEC 61869-2; BS EN/IEC 61869-3; BS EN/IEC 61869-4) measurement transformers may still be used providing the requirements in clause 4.3.1 are met and if one of the following conditions is met:

 - All measurement transformers purchased post implementation4 of the latest applicable BS EN/IEC standard should be manufactured in accordance with that version of the BS EN/IEC standard that has superseded the version of the BS EN/IEC standard referenced in this Code of Practice (i.e. BS EN/IEC 61869-2; BS EN/IEC 61869-3; BS EN/IEC 61869-4).
 This is only for measurement transformers where the same accuracy class is available and limits of error and phase displacement have not changed from the BS EN/IEC standard referenced in this Code of Practice (i.e. BS EN/IEC 61869-2; BS EN/IEC 61869-3; BS EN/IEC 61869-4); or - All measurement transformers purchased prior to the implementation5 of the latest version of the applicable BS EN/IEC standard referenced in this Code of Practice (i.e. BS EN/IEC 61869-2; BS EN/IEC 61869-3; BS EN/IEC 61869-4) should be in accordance with the previous version of the applicable BS EN/IEC standard that the latest version has superseded.
-This is only for stocks of measurement transformers standard.
+This is only for stocks of measurement transformers held to be used up and does not allow measurement transformers compliant with an older version of a BS EN/IEC standard where the same accuracy class is not available or limits of error and phase displacement have changed to be used.